13. The hero enters

 The last words of the novel

-“…the fifth procurator of Judea, the equestrian Pontius Pilate.”
-There is disagreement about the question whether Pilate was the fifth or the sixth procurator of Judea.
-Bulgakov chose for the fifth, and used exactly the same words to finish The Master and Margarita.
+The master already knew that the last words of his novel would be «…the fifth procurator of Judea, the equestrian Pontius Pilate».
+There is some disagreement about the question whether Pilate was the fifth or the sixth procurator of Judea.
+Bulgakov chose for the fifth, according to some because it offered him a nicer alliteration in Russian: пятый прокуратор Иудеи, Понтий Пилат [pyatny prokurator Yudey, Ponty Pilat].
+He used more or less the same words to finish The Master and Margarita.

 There was a wonderful restaurant on the Arbat

-The wonderful restaurant is presumably the Praga, at Arbat 2, the first building you see when you go to the Arbat from the Arbatskaya metro station.
-Originally on this site was a restaurant frequented by cabbies and known as Bragahome brew.
+The wonderful restaurant is the Praga, situated at Arbat no. 2.
+It's the first building you see when you walk to the Arbat from the Arbatskaya metro station.
+Originally on this site was a restaurant frequented by cabbies and known as Braga home brew.
 In 1896 the entire building was won by the merchant Pyotr Semenovich Tararykin on a bet at playing billiards with his left hand.
 He spared no expense in renovating the restaurant, employing the architect Lev Nikolayevich Kekushev (1862-1916/1919).
-Moscow's best chefs, Olivier and Testov worked here.
+Moscow's best chefs, like the Belgian-Russian Lucien Olivier (1838-1883), the creator of the well-known Salade Olivier, and Ivan Yakovlevich Testov (1890-?) worked here.
 After the revolution it became a cheap cafeteria, then in the 30's a special canteen for Stalin's bodyguards.
 Today it is again an expensive and elegant restaurant with nine palatial dining rooms and separate smaller private rooms.

 Repulsive, alarming yellow flowers

-While the yellow flowers Margarita is carrying are not identified in Book One of the novel, they would be instantly recognizable to Muscovites of the Soviet period as mimosas, the first flowers to appear in the spring, and which were imported from the South.
+While the yellow flowers which Margarita is carrying are not identified in Book One of the novel, they would be instantly recognizable to Muscovites of the Soviet period as mimosas.
+Mimosas are the first flowers to appear in the spring and were imported to Moscow from the South.

-It is probably not insignificant that both the mimosas and Margarita are only named in Book Two.
-Margarita's flowers are a symbol of misery; yellow is the colour of the madhouse - state buildings were painted dark yellow - and "yellow house" means "madhouse".
-But yellow is also the color of betrayal - one should never give yellow flowers to a lover in Russia.
+It is probably not insignificant that both the mimosas and Margarita are only named in Book Two - «What did she need, this witch [...] who had adorned herself with mimosa that time in the spring?».
+Margarita's flowers are a symbol of misery; yellow is the colour of the madhouse - state buildings were painted dark yellow - and «yellow house» meant «madhouse».
+But yellow is also the colour of betrayal - one should never give yellow flowers to a lover in Russia.

-In his TV-series Mistrz i Malgorzata the Polish director Maciej Wojtyszko clearly shows how the Master dislikes yellow flowers.
+In his TV-series Mistrz i Malgorzata from 1990, the Polish director Maciej Wojtyszko (°1946) clearly shows how the master dislikes yellow flowers.

 Click here to see the meeting of the Master and Margarita